funnypapaya/uxagustina-portfolio/case-studies/level.md

 #### A new challenge
 After the first design options were created, VSP had to change the product’s brand and its target audience: we were no longer aiming towards young millennials, but older adults with a steady income.
 At this point we had to double our efforts to create a new design based on the updated requirements while keeping up with the project’s timeline and VSP’s expectations.

-When the new style was settled, we created mockups for each section of the app and I facilitated the second round of remote moderated usability testing sessions to validate the design.
-During a series of two-week sprints we iterated on the mockups to include the insights we gathered from the testing sessions.

-**In total, I moderated 60 remote user tests.**

-We also engaged a third-party contractor to create animations to illustrate the app’s behavior and interactions and to guide the development efforts.
+When the new style was settled, we created mockups for each section of the app, and we also engaged a third-party contractor to create animations to illustrate the app’s behavior and interactions and to guide the development efforts.

 We delivered high-fidelity mockups for each of the mobile application’s screens (iOS and Android) and the assets ready for implementation at every screen resolution.

 {{#> carousel }}
   <div class="swiper-slide carousel-content"><img src="/images/case-studies/level/level-slide-1.png" /></div>